djma777/100-days-of-code/r2-log.md

 ### **Today's Progress**

 - YDKJS: this & Object Prototypes > Ch3: Objects
+- Personal Site

 ### **Thoughts**

 - I think I got a better run at this chapter now.
 But I honestly have parts I don't fully understand yet.
 I don't expect myself to fully comperehend everything at once.
 I'm going through all these learning slowly, at my own pace; and become a master in the right time.
+- Took too long to fix the flickering issue.
+So using `StylesProvider` with prop `injectFirst` fixes the initial, and worst, flickering on reload or first load.
+Now I still have the problem with the font.
+Preloading might fix it, but at the moment it's not too big for me to focus on it.
+I'll move on and hopefully get more going on the site.
+There's so much to do yet after this.

 ### **Links**